bullmoose20/MK-Docs/docs/komet/faqs.md

         - Tell Plex to apply new image to the item
         - Wait for Plex to respond confirming that the change has been made

-    The above two points can be greatly exacerbated if Komet has to update every episode within a Show library rather than just the Shows themselves, as there can often be hundreds of thousands of episodes to be updated with mass operations or overlays.
+    The above two points can be greatly exacerbated if Kometa has to update every episode within a Show library rather than just the Shows themselves, as there can often be hundreds of thousands of episodes to be updated with mass operations or overlays.

     Additionally, some collections require a lot of computing resources to determine the critera of the collections that are to be made.
 This is commonly seen in the Defaults files for Actor/Director/Producer/Writer which need to get the crew information for each of the movies/shows within your library, and then calculate which ones appear the most to find out which are the most popular.
 The larger your library, the longer this process will take.